AbdallaElsuni/TaxiCal-Pro/README.md

 # TaxiCalPro

-TaxiCalX is a modular and scalable tax calculation engine designed for handling **federal, state, and local taxes** efficiently.
+TaxiCalPro is a modular and scalable tax calculation engine designed for handling **federal, state, and local taxes** efficiently.
 The system supports **progressive, flat, and fixed taxation** and allows for **custom tax deductions** with dynamic configurations.

 ## 🚀 Features
 - **Fully Modular Tax Structure** – Easily add new tax jurisdictions (federal, state, city).